SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/05-Stash.md

 installer will ask for the setup key that you obtained from the Globus website.
 At this point, the install and setup of Globus Connect Personal is complete.

-Now go to [http://www.globus.org](http://www.globus.org) and under the Quick Links menu, select Transfer files.
+Now go to [http://www.osgconnect.net](http://www.osgconnect.net) and under the Transfer menu, select Start Transfer.
 For the first endpoint, enter username#name where name is the name you choose for the endpoint above.
 You should now see the files from your laptop displayed.
 For the second endpoint, enter osgconnect#stash and hit enter.
 You should now see the contents of your home